 Chinchilla Dust Bath Schedule

 The dust bath should only be made available to the chinchilla intermittently, rather than left in the cage indefinitely.
 Too much bathing can dry their skin out and if the dust is left in the cage, chinchillas will often sit in the bathtub and/or use it as a litter box.
 Offer the dust bath to your chinchilla at least twice a week in the evening when they are most active for about 10 to 15 minutes.
 Twice a week is usually sufficient, though you can offer the bath more often if your chinchilla's fur starts to look rough or feels damp or oily.
 In humid weather, baths should be offered more frequently.
-If your chinchilla has dry, flaky skin or seems itchy, decrease the bathing time and frequency a bit.
+If your chinchilla has dry, flaky skin or seems itchy, decrease the bathing time and frequency.